Steam-Style/steam-python/docs/index.md

 pip install git+https://github.com/Steam-Style/steam-python
 ```

-## Usage
+## Usage Example

 To interact with Steam you must first connect to a Connection Manager Server and then log in.
+Below is an example for retrieving app information for Steam applications.

 ```python
 import asyncio